ethereum/EIPs/EIPS/eip-draft_gas_stations_network.md

 ##### Attack: Attacker attempts to replay a relayed transaction.
 Transactions include a nonce.
 RelayHub maintains a nonce (counter) for each sender.
 Transactions with bad nonces get reverted by RelayHub.
 Each transaction can only be relayed once.

+##### Attack: User does not execute the raw transaction received from the Relayer, therefore blocking the execution of all further transactions signed by this relayer
+??

 ## Backwards Compatibility

 The gas stations network is implemented as smart contracts and external entities, and does not require any network changes.